eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 Since the IMC technique is based on model inversion, it is very important that we only invert stable zeros, since we don’t want any unstable poles in the controller.

-The main benefit of IMC is that the tuning consists of picking a reference model (that at least has the same relative degree of the plant).
+The main benefit of IMC is that the tuning consists of picking a reference model (that at least has the same relative degree as the plant).
 In this case, the plant has a relative degree of one, but I will pick a PT2 system as a reference model since I want to include some overshoot in the closed loop response.

 ## Controller frequency response